ipython/ipython/docs/source/development/how_ipython_works.rst

 Of course, it's much more complicated, because it has to deal with multi-line code, tab completion using :mod:`readline`, magic commands, and so on.
 But the model is like that: prompt the user for some code, and when they've entered it, exec it in the same process.
+This model is often called a REPL, or Read-Eval-Print-Loop.

 The IPython Kernel
 ------------------